 \subsubsection{Zero-error channel capacities}

-In general, a classical channel $\mathcal{N}$ transforms inputs $x \in X$ on Alice's side to outputs $y \in Y$ on Bob's side, so it can be considered as a conditional probability distribution $p(y|x).$ If only a single use of the channel is allowed, Bob may not be able to uniquely determine Alice's input from his output.
-So, one may ask what is the largest subset of inputs that can perfectly be distinguished.
-This is also called the one-shot zero-error capacity $c_0(\mathcal{N})$ of the channel.
+In general, a classical channel $\mathcal{N}$ transforms inputs $x \in X$ on Alice's side to outputs $y \in Y$ on Bob's side, so it can be considered a conditional probability distribution $p(y|x).$ If only a single use of the channel is allowed, Bob may not be able to uniquely determine Alice's input from his output.
+One may therefore ask what the largest subset of inputs is that can be perfectly distinguished.
+This is also called the one-shot, zero-error capacity $c_0(\mathcal{N})$ of the channel.

-This quantity can be interpreted in a graph-theoretical manner, by using the so-called confusability graph $G(\mathcal{N})$.
-The vertices of this graph are the input symbols $x \in X$ and two vertices $x_1$ and $x_2$ are connected, if and only if the probability distributions $p(y|x_1)$ and $p(y|x_2)$ overlap.
-This means that there is a possible output $y$ which may origin from the two $x_i$, so these two inputs are confusable.
+This quantity can be interpreted in a graph-theoretical manner, using the so-called confusability graph $G(\mathcal{N})$.
+The vertices of this graph are the input symbols $x \in X$ and two vertices $x_1$ and $x_2$ are connected if and only if the probability distributions $p(y|x_1)$ and $p(y|x_2)$ overlap.
+This means that there is a possible output $y$ that may originate from the two $x_i$, so these two inputs are confusable.
 In other words, the one-shot zero-error capacity $c_0(\mathcal{N})$ corresponds to the maximum independent set of the confusability graph.
-In this language, Bob's perspective can be described as follows: He receives an output $y$ which may origin from several $x_i$.
+In this jargon, Bob's perspective can be described as follows: He receives an output $y$ that may originate from several $x_i$.
 Any two of these $x_i$ are confusable, so the possible inputs $x_i$ form a clique in the confusability graph.

-How does the capacity of a channel change, if Alice and Bob have also some access to additional resources such as shared randomness or entangled states?
-It was shown by \citet{Cubitt:2010PRL,Cubitt:2011TIT} that from any Kochen-Specker set of vectors one can construct an example of a channel, where the one-shot zero-error capacity in the presence of an shared entangled state, denoted by $c_{\rm E}(\mathcal{N})$, is strictly larger than the capacity without shared entanglement $c_0(\mathcal{N}).$
+How does the capacity of a channel change if Alice and Bob also have some access to additional resources such as shared randomness or entangled states? \citet{Cubitt:2010PRL,Cubitt:2011TIT} showed that from any Kochen-Specker set of vectors one can construct an example of a channel, where the one-shot zero-error capacity in the presence of a shared entangled state, denoted by $c_{\rm E}(\mathcal{N})$, is strictly larger than the capacity without shared entanglement $c_0(\mathcal{N}).$